UrbsLab/STREAMLINE/README.md

 ![alttext](https://github.com/UrbsLab/STREAMLINE/blob/main/docs/source/pictures/STREAMLINE_Logo_Full.png?raw=true)
 # Overview

-NOTE: We are currently updating the main branch of STREAMLINE with a major update.
-Please download and use the most recent release rather than the main branch until these updates have been completed and a new release has been created.

 STREAMLINE is an end-to-end automated machine learning (AutoML) pipeline that empowers anyone to easily train, interpret, and apply predictive models as part of a rigorous and customizable data mining analysis.
 It is programmed in